-The unit was constructed on site with simple rigging and elevator access during the campus’s two-week holiday break and was installed by the start of classes.
+A SiteBilt® solution was determined for the replacement of the unit with simple rigging and elevator access during the campus’s two-week holiday break; installation would be completed by the start of classes after the break.

-This example illustrates many of the essential points of retrofitting, Kolar says.
-Keep these tips in mind when considering or engaging in retrofitting.
+This example illustrates many of the essential points of a successful retrofit.
+Keep these tips in mind when considering a retrofit project.

 - Have a single point of contact.
 Choose a company that takes responsibility for the entire project.
 Having multiple contracting entities can result in a blame game when problems arise on site.
 The company should also have a representative on site supervising the installation.

 - Look at the cost.
-An aluminum unit may cost more upfront, but when compared to energy savings and repair or replacement costs, it saves money in the long run.
-Also make sure the unit has a lasting warranty.
+A quality, custom aluminum unit may cost more upfront, but when compared to energy savings and repair or replacement costs, it saves money in the long run.

-Build on site.
+- Build on site.
 This is especially important for a retrofit because it eliminates costly, disruptive demolition and logistical headaches due to expensive crane or helicopter permits when bringing an already-built unit to the site.
-Make sure the unit has the same quality and warranty as a factory-built unit.
-“It is important that you don’t factory build something, take it apart, then put it back together,” Kolar says.
-“When you do that, it is never as good as when it was built the first time, no matter who designed it or put it together.”
+Make sure the unit is sourced from a manufacturer regularly engaged in the fabrication of air handling units and has the same quality and warranty as a factory-built unit.